 Evening: Dinner at Time Out Market

 After dinner, if you’re not ready for the night to end, head back to Bairro Alto or check out Pink Street for some of Lisbon’s famous nightlife.
-Or, for a more low-key evening, take a sunset cruise on the Tagus River – a beautiful way to bid farewell to this enchanting city.
+Or, for a more low-key evening, take a sunset cruise on the Tagus River – a beautiful way to bid farewell to this fantastic city.

 Four days in Lisbon?
 You lucky devil!
 Now we’re cooking with gas.
 With this much time, you can really sink your teeth into what makes Lisbon and its surroundings so special.
 Let’s dive into day four, shall we?

-Days 1-3: Follow the 3-day itinerary
+Days 1-3: Follow the Lisbon in 3 days itinerary

 Day 4: Day trip to Sintra

-For your fourth day, it’s time to venture beyond Lisbon’s city limits to the enchanting town of Sintra.
+For your fourth day, it’s time to venture beyond Lisbon’s city limits to the truly stunning town of Sintra.
 This UNESCO World Heritage site is like something out of a fairy tale, with its palaces, lush gardens, and mystical atmosphere.
 It’s an easy day trip from Lisbon, just a 40-minute train ride from Rossio station.

 Morning: Pena Palace and Quinta da Regaleira

 Next, make your way down to Quinta da Regaleira.
 This estate is a wonderland of grottos, wells, and gardens that seem designed to make you feel like you’ve tumbled down the rabbit hole.
 Don’t miss the Initiation Well, a spiral staircase sinking deep into the earth.
-It’s equal parts beautiful and slightly creepy – in the best possible way.
+It’s equal parts beautiful and slightly creepy, in the best possible way!

 Afternoon: Explore Sintra town centre